Incarceration of women in the United States: Effects on motherhood and family structure

 By examining post-incarcerated mothers, it is statistically and clinically proven that there is a positive effect of a healthy mother-child relationship and depression symptoms.
 There is also a positive effect of healthy peer and partner relationships on raising self-esteem for mothers who were previously incarcerated.
 This suggests that healthy relationships are essential to recovery from trauma and emotional well-being.

 According to a 2000 report by the Bureau of Justice Statistics, "1/3 of incarcerated mothers lived alone with their children and over 2/3 of women prisoners have children under the age of 18; among them only 28% said that their children were living with the father while 90% of male prisoners with minor children said their children were living with their mothers."

 The incarceration of parents affect family structures.
 Mothers in prison were more likely to report that they were the primary caregivers of their children.
 Maternal imprisonment affects children more harshly than the incarceration of their fathers.
 When the paternal figure of a home is convicted, children are affected, but they don't experience the same kind of attachment disparity as they do with their mothers.
 "When fathers go to prison, their children are more likely to remain in the care of their mothers; however, when mothers go to prison, not only are children separated from their mother but they more often transition to the care of a grandparent, or other family member, than to the care of their other parent ".
-In the case that there is no family member able to take the children in, they are taken into non-familiar care.
+In the case that there is no family member able to take the children in, they are taken into non-familial care.
 Children who grow up without their parents tend to have a higher chance of engaging in "substance abuse and addiction, mental illness, and abusive familial relationships".

 There are limited employment opportunities after incarceration.
 Reduced opportunities for parents means reduced opportunities for their children who cannot access those resources denied to their parents, such as food stamps or employment.
 In addition, for communities where the majority of the population are targets for incarceration and where there are high incarceration rates, those economies are affected.
 In addition to poor economies, limited employment opportunities, and high incarceration rates in those communities, there is the creation of a "criminogenic environment" which affects the children growing up in those areas.

 Women in the US criminal justice system are marginalized by race and class.
 Single mothers with low income go into the "underground economies" because of their inability to find a job that is stable and provides a good earning.
 Many mothers end up trapped in drugs, prostitution and theft.
 In many cases, incarcerated women who committed acts of violence are for self-defense against their abusive partners.